Okibaba/optimization-kinetics/README.md

 # optimization-kinetics
-Implementation of unconstrained optimization with MATLAB These codes basically implement the Nelder Mead's algorithm and other Matlab's unconstrained optimization libraries
+Implementation of basic unconstrained optimization with MATLAB using the Nelder Mead's algorithm and other Matlab's unconstrained optimization libraries